amirahnasihah/backend-development/03-familiarity-with-express/assignment02-simple-api.md

 b) “/api/exponent/:n/:m” where “n” and “m” are path parameters, the api shall send back in response n^m, for example “/api/exponent/10/2” should return 100.
 (60 points)

-> tips: exponent, uses of Math.pow(base, exponent) prototypes. and
+> tips: exponent, uses of Math.pow(base, exponent) prototypes

 # Study Notes